GauravKBaruah/04-Network_revival_git/README.md

 6. `fig3b.R`  R script that does the eco-evolutionary simulation to reproduce second part of figure 3 (i.e., Figure 3 I-N)
 7. `fig4_5.R` R script to reproduce figure 4 and figure 5.
 8. `example_hysteresis_simulation.R` is an additional R script that simulates the dynamics of another 44 species network that shows hysteresis for a range of average mutualistic strength based on parameters mentioned in main-text.
 This R script however does not re-produce any figures in the main-text.
+9. `example_full_revival_of_network.R` is an additional R script that simulates the collapse of a plant-pollinator network, and also revival with a certain forcing strength, for a duration, for a low avg. mutualistic strength.
+In this script, we simulate the dynamics of the network over a time period of $10^3$ time points for an average mutualistic strength  $\gamma_{0} =4$.
+Note that this  $\gamma_{0}$ value of 4 does not fall in the collapse regime.
+At the final time point, we take the final mean trait values of species for final simulations of network resurrection.